openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 with software systems that span multiple machines over any network.
 All networks, private (like your office/data center) or public (like the internet), should be considered insecure.
 Firewalls and segmented networks are not enough.
-Network professionals have segmenting networks and started praising application-specific networking, but even those aren't enough.
+Network professionals have segmented networks and started praising application-specific networking, but even those aren't enough.
 The next step is simply not trusting the network.